The game Max-Welter: Introduction

-In this paper, we introduce a restriction of Welter's game, that we call \emph{Max-Welter}, obtained as follows: from a position $(a_1,a_2,\ldots,a_k)$, one can move only the coin in the largest square $a_k$ to an empty square on its left.
-Jumping is legal.
 The paper is organized as follows.
-We describe the $\P$-positions and those positions whose Sprague-Grundy values are 1 in Section 2 and Section 3 respectively, before giving a property of those positions whose Sprague-Grundy values are 2 in Section 4.
-Section 5 gives two theorems on the Sprague-Grundy function so that calculating the Sprague-Grundy value of a position can be simplified by eliminating some small entries.
-We then establish two results on the periodicity of Sprague-Grundy values in Section 6.
-In Section 7, we examine the mis\`{e}re version (in which the player who makes the last move loses) of Max-Welter and show that the normal and mis\`{e}re versions of Max-Welter differ only on Sprague-Grundy values 0 and 1, via a swap.
+We describe the $\P$-positions (whose Sprague-Grundy value is $0$) in Section 2 and the positions of the Sprague-Grundy value $1$ in Section 3.
+Then we prove some properties of the positions of higher Sprague-Grundy values in Section 4.
+After this, in Section 5, we give two theorems on the Sprague-Grundy function so that calculating the Sprague-Grundy value of a position can be simplified by eliminating some small entries.
+We then establish two results together with three conjectures on the periodicity of Sprague-Grundy values in Section 6.
+In Section 7, we examine the mis\`{e}re version (in which the player who makes the last move loses) of the game Max-Welter and show that the game Max-Welter is not only tame (in the sense of \cite{con}) but also strongly miserable (in the sense of \cite{Gur1}).